openthread/ot-docs/site/en/guides/pyspinel/sniffer-extcap.md

 ### Capture from a single interface

-If this is your first time using an interface, click on the **Options** button to the left of the interface:
+If this is your first time using an interface, click the **Options** button to the left of the interface:

 <img src="../images/ot-sniffer-extcap-capture.png"